-Currently, T&TEC uses the historical cost approach, which does not take account of the service potential of asset or technological obsolescence.
+Currently, T&TEC uses the historical cost approach, which on the one hand, does not take account of the service potential of asset or technological obsolescence.
 On the other hand, unacceptable price increases could result if the RAB were to reflect, for example, the current cost method.